It is not uncommon at all for elderly people to stop bathing. Usually, it happens gradually as the time between baths increases.

 4. Difficulty Getting Into and Out Of The Bathtub

-Some elderly people may stop bathing because they find it challenging to get into and out of the bathtub.
+Some elderly people may stop bathing because they find getting into and out of the bathtub challenging.
 Or they feel unsafe when doing so.
 This fear might be caused by painful arthritis, poor balance, or a lack of mobility.

 5. Geriatric Health Problems

-Some elderly people may stop bathing because they are afraid that their health status may cause injuries or a fall.
+Some elderly people may stop bathing because they fear their health status may cause injuries or a fall.
 These problems can include falling, getting dementia, and other health complications.